Front Page Detectives

 Source: Unsplash; Memphis CrimeStoppers

 A church deacon had the power cut to his house.
-When he went outside to check it out, he surprised the would-be robbers and was shot dead.
+When he went outside to check out what happened, he surprised would-be robbers and was shot dead.

 Article continues below advertisement